-Liam Laughin: I Started performing as a drag artist March of last year.
-The reason why I started performing is my origin is in cosplay and dressing up as characters was something that I enjoyed doing.
+Liam Laughin: I started performing as a drag artist in March of last year.
+The reason why I started performing…My origin is in cosplay and dressing up as characters was something that I enjoyed doing.
 But with the sparseness of cons and everything, it just wasn’t enough to really express myself.
 You work on a look, you become somebody else for a day, and then six months later you do it again with somebody else and that’s cool.
 Drag is a little bit more.
 You can do it in your bedroom, you can do it in public, you can do it wherever you want to anytime you want to, and so that’s the reason why I started drag, was I enjoy putting on a character and sharing that character with other people.

 Interviewer: Awesome!
 Where does your drag name- oh I’m sorry, wrong question.
 How did your family, friends, and other loved ones receive you becoming a drag artist?

-Liam Laughin: For my friends, my chosen family, they were very excited, and they said, “well obviously because you’re male presenting cosplay characters always hit better than your female presenting cosplay characters”, so they were like obviously this is going to be a lateral move for you.
+Liam Laughin: For my friends, my chosen family, they were very excited, and they said, “well obviously because you’re male presenting cosplay characters always hit better than your female presenting cosplay characters.”
+So they were like obviously this is going to be a lateral move for you.
 Awesome!
 We’re excited!
 My parents were a little bit concerned at first.
 They were a little bit worried for me, and I think it’s just because of where I live is a very conservative town with very closed-minded people.
-They were worried especially since I just became a drag artist at the age of 32 and I’m a small business owner, that it would be frowned upon in the community and, you know, it is what it is, but I said I’m going to do this because this is what I feel is good for me, and, you know, be damned if my business goes down in flames, I don’t want to work with those people anyway.
+They were worried, especially since I just became a drag artist at the age of 32 and I’m a small business owner, that it would be frowned upon in the community and, you know, it is what it is, but I said I’m going to do this because this is what I feel is good for me, and, you know, be damned if my business goes down in flames.
+I don’t want to work with those people anyway.
 I don’t.
-So now that I’ve been doing it for a year, my parents are supportive.
+So now, now that I’ve been doing it for a year, my parents are supportive.
 They’re loving it, they’re sharing my stuff, they’re my biggest fans.
-And actually, we were wrong about how the community would receive what I do, and the community has actually banded around me and they’re also incredibly supportive, so it’s kind of an exercise in humanity in and seeing people be so lovely and accepting even in the conservative town. it’s beautiful.
+And actually, we were wrong about how the community would receive what I do, and the community has actually banded around me and they’re also incredibly supportive, so it’s kind of an exercise in humanity in and seeing people be so lovely and accepting even in the conservative town.
+It’s beautiful.

-Interviewer: That’s great! so where does your drag name come from?
+Interviewer: That’s great!
+So where does your drag name come from?